Giving to the Michael and Elaine Serling Institute for Jewish Studies and Modern Israel

-For more information about giving to JSP, please contact Prof. Yael Aronoff, Director.
+For more information about giving to our Institute, please contact Christine Radtke, Sr. Director of Development, firstname.lastname@example.org; 517.353.4725.

-This fund enables the program to hire staff assistance and pay for operating expenses
+This fund enables the Serling Institute to hire staff assistance and pay for operating expenses.

 Jewish Studies Endowment

-This fund allows Jewish Studies to host speakers and sponsor symposiums and conferences
+This fund allows the Serling Institute to host speakers and sponsor symposiums and conferences.

 Michael and Elaine Serling and friends created an endowed fund for a position in Israel Studies, which has been filled since 2006.
 The endowment is in Jewish Studies and the position is sited in James Madison College.
-The position is held by Associate Professor Yael Aronoff.
-We continue to raise additional money for this fund to cover all benefits as well as salary and to increase research and travel assistance to the occupant.
-We continue to raise additional money for this fund to cover the increased salary and benefits of the faculty as she was promoted to associate professor from assistant professor.
+The position is held by Professor Yael Aronoff.
+We continue to raise additional money for this fund to cover the increased salary and benefits of the faculty as she was promoted from assistant professor, to associate professor, and then to full professor.

 Michael and Elaine Serling Israeli Culture Fund